Directional Dark Matter Detection in Anisotropic Dirac Materials: Scattering in Anisotropic Dirac Materials

 \subsubsection{Anisotropies in Kinematics}

-The kinematics of the scattering is sensitive to anisotropies in the Fermi velocity due to the rescaled momentum $\tilde\bk$ and $\tilde\q$ that appear in $\Delta E_{\bk,\bk'}$.
+The kinematics of the scattering is sensitive to anisotropies in the Fermi velocity due to the rescaled momenta $\tilde\bk$ and $\tilde\q$ that appear in $\Delta E_{\bk,\bk'}$.
 From \eq{eq:deltaE} we can see that, for a given $\bk$, the energy transfer is minimized when $\q$ is aligned with the smallest component of the Fermi velocity.
-Therefore, when $\q$ points in this direction, a larger fraction of momenta in the BZ is kinematically allowed, so that the rate is maximized.
-This is shown in \Fig{fig:gqplot}, where the rate is maximized when the DM wind, and hence ${\bf q}$, is in the direction of the smallest component of the Fermi velocity.
+Therefore, when $\q$ points in this direction, a larger fraction of momenta in the BZ is kinematically allowed, so that the rate is maximized (as shown in the central panel of \Fig{fig:crystani}).